swiftlang/swift-sdk-generator/README.md

 [^1]: Since LLVM project doesn't provide pre-built binaries of `lld` for macOS on x86_64, it will be automatically built from sources by the generator, which will increase its run by at least 15 minutes on recent hardware.
 You will also need CMake and Ninja preinstalled (e.g. via `brew install cmake ninja`).
-[^2]: These distributions are only supported by Swift 5.10.1 and later on both the host and target.
+[^2]: These distributions are only supported by Swift 5.10.1 and later as both host and target platforms.
 [^3]: These versions are technically supported but require custom commands and a Docker container to build the Swift SDK, as the generator will not download dependencies for these distributions automatically.
-See [issue 138](https://github.com/swiftlang/swift-sdk-generator/issues/138).
+See [issue #138](https://github.com/swiftlang/swift-sdk-generator/issues/138).

 ## How to use it